 Are QB sneaks dangerous?

 QB sneaks can be dangerous for multiple reasons.
-The first reason is that the QB is putting himself in harm’s way with many guys much bigger than him trying to tackle him.
-This can lead to the quarterback fumbling and turning the ball over or the quarterback getting injured.
-QB sneaks are also dangerous because failing to convert them on a 4th down would lead to the other team taking over.
+The first reason is that the quarterback is putting himself in harm’s way, with many guys much bigger than him trying to tackle him.
+This can lead to the quarterback fumbling and turning the ball over or getting injured.
+QB sneaks are also dangerous because failing to convert them on a fourth down would lead to the other team taking over.

 Other QB sneak options

-Some teams put in other players to run as the quarterback in the wildcat formation.
-These players usually line up as a running back, full back, wide receiver, or tight end.
-Teams also use big guys, such as players that generally line up on the defensive line, to come in and get the short-yardage by powering over the defense.
+Some teams send in other players to run as the quarterback in the wildcat formation.
+These players usually line up as running backs, fullbacks, wide receivers, or tight ends.
+Teams also use big guys, such as players who generally line up on the defensive line, to come in and get the short yards by powering over the defense.

 Is the center sneak legal?